Surf Shack Cool (and how to get it)

 I couldn't leave jewellery out of this blog.

-As I have so many necklaces and earrings and because I don't think jewellery should be hidden away, I thought it should get a little mention.
+Being a jewellery designer, I have soooo many necklaces and earrings and because I don't think jewellery should be hidden away, I thought it should definitely get a little mention.

 Show off your jewels and drape over boho mirrors, put on a side table in a clam shell jewellery dish or hang off a driftwood jewellery holder.